wp-plugins/instapaper-friendly/readme.txt

 == Description ==

 Instapaper Friendly uses the [Instapaper Publisher guidelines](http://www.instapaper.com/publishers) to ensure that when a user saves your content to Instapaper, the content is saved correctly.
+It removes comments and other junk for Instapaper users.

 == Installation ==